playvoras/wdec-v6/README.md

 @luavm: Writing the Decompiler (SirHurt/AssHurt)

-@luaubc: Updating the Decompiler to v6
+@luaubc/@legalcarbomb: Updating the Decompiler to v6

 Fiu: ReadVarInt Function and debug stuff